Hotels for Large Families

 The Hyatt Place Tulsa was recently remodeled, had space for 6, and a full breakfast!

 Destinations by Hyatt

 Destinations by Hyatt are their timeshare, condo-like properties.
 They have one-bedroom and two-bedroom apartments with full kitchens.
 The resorts are also located in dreamy locales like Hawaii.
 The Destinations by Hyatt Resorts are another great choice for large families that want to travel on points!

 Hyatt House is a newer brand in the portfolio that offers studio and one-bedroom suites that sleep six.
 The Hyatt House rooms have a full kitchen and space to eat, making this a great option for longer stays!

 Country Inn and Suites

 These hotels are owned by the Carlson Group- their most popular brand worldwide is Radisson, but you will find quite a few Country Inn and Suites in the states.
 We haven’t stayed in one of these as a family yet (we did pre-kids) but they also offer studio suites and one-bedroom suites for a reasonable price.

 We have only stayed once, but a big perk for me was a REAL crib.
 I’m not sure if this is brand-wide, so ask before booking, but my kids definitely do better in a crib than a pack-n-play because it is more similar to the crib they have at home.
-Drury Inns also offer a weeknight happy hour with snacks and beverages (and even free adult beverages!).
-The downside is you will most likely be cozying up in a one-room typical hotel, but hey, you’ll have a fridge for all the sippy cups of milk!
+Drury Inns also offers a weeknight happy hour with snacks and beverages (and even free adult beverages!).

-I hope this helps all of my friends that are parents and refuse to give up on dreams of getting out and exploring the world!
+I hope this helps all of my friends who are parents and refuse to give up on dreams of getting out and exploring the world.
 What’s your favorite hotel brand for families?